cltrangha/hello-world/README.md

 # hello-world
-This is where I store my project ideas
+This is where I store my project ideas.
 I like mint choco.